-4.1.1 The University’s internal review processes take account of chapter B8 of the UK Quality Code for Higher Education, Programme Monitoring and Review and SFC guidance to higher education institutions on quality (August 2012).
+4.1.1 The University’s internal review processes take account of the UK Quality Code for Higher Education advice and guidance on Monitoring and Evaluation and Review and SFC guidance to higher education institutions on quality

 4.1.2 Stirling’s internal review processes comprise: (i) module review, including use of a core set of questions for student module evaluations; (ii) annual programme review; (iii) periodic learning and teaching review (incorporating periodic programme review).